nihongodera/php-mecab-documentation/README.md

 いい

 ```
 Now we have never have to worry about a basic walkthough again.
-We can simply pass our walkThroughNodes function a node and a callback defining what we want to do with each node.
+We can simply pass our walkThroughNodes function a node and a callback.

 #### Functional
 As mentioned in the Object Orientated section above, we can simply walk through the nodes with a foreach loop, but I don't like that approach.
 Instead, lets use MeCab's nodes to our advantage.